College Compliances and Consumer Information

 Financial Aid Deadline for file completion and verification

-The last date that students may submit their financial aid FAFSA verification documents to CCC is the earlier of 120 days after the last date they were enrolled at CCC, or mid-September of the year of the spring/summer semester of the FAFSA year, with the date published annually in the Federal Register.
-Verification documents are itemized on the student’s Self Service Banner account.
+The last date that students may submit their financial aid FAFSA verification documents to CCC in order to receive a Federal Pell Grant is the earlier of 120 days after the last date they were enrolled at CCC, or mid-September of the year of the spring/summer semester of the FAFSA year, with the date published annually in the Federal Register.
+Verification documents are listed on the student’s Self Service Banner account.
 Students who turn in their verification documents later than 120 days or after the Federal Register published date, can not be awarded Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), student loans and may not work under the Federal Work Study program.
+Students who have not completed their file and been awarded a student loan by their last date of enrollment at CCC may not be awarded a student loan if they complete their financial aid file after their last date of attendance.

 Financial Aid Disbursement